Tight Probability Bounds with Pairwise Independence: Tightness in special cases

 where the decision variables are the joint probabilities $\theta(\mb{c}) = \mathbb{P}(\tilde{\mb{c}} = \mb{c})$ for $\mb{c} \in \{0,1\}^n$.
 Consider the following linear program in $n+1$ variables which provides an upper bound on $\overline{P}(n,k,p)$:

 where the decision variables are the probabilities $v_{\ell}=\mathbb{P}(\sum_{i \in [n]} \tilde{c}_i = \ell)$ for $l \in [0,n]$.
-Linear programs of the form (\ref{BP>=}) have been studied in \cite{boros1989} in the context of aggregated binomial moment problems.
+Linear programs of the form (\ref{BP>=}) have been studied in Boros and Pr\'{e}kopa \cite{boros1989} in the context of aggregated binomial moment problems.
 As we shall see, these two formulations are equivalent with identical pairwise independent random variables. \texitem{(1)} $\overline{P}(n,k,p) \leq BP(n,k,p)$: Given a feasible solution to \eqref{>=kpweight1} denoted by $\theta$, construct a feasible solution to the linear program \eqref{BP>=} as:

 By taking expectations on both sides of the equality \eqref{binomial}, we get:

 Applying it for $j= 0,1,2$, we get the three equality constraints in \eqref{BP>=}:

 Lastly, the objective function value of this feasible solution satisfies: